ameer1234567890/gardenr/README.md

 ${textred}==>WARNING: Root filesystem is read only.
-None of the changes you make will be preseved after reboot.
+None of the changes you make will be preserved after reboot.
 To disable read only mode change 'overlay=yes' to 'overlay=no' at kernel commandline.
 END_HEREDOC